 Keep a record of all the jobs you apply for and interviews you attend.
 Keep feedback details as this will help with future interviews.
 If you are using recruiters make a note of the name of the agency and the consultant you're working with for each role.
 Things can get confusing and it doesn't reflect well if you are disorganised.

-Your next career move is out there someone, it takes time and dedication to find it sometimes, but perseverance & determination always wins through in the end.
+Your next career move is out there somewhere, it takes time and dedication to find it sometimes, but perseverance & determination always wins in the end.
 Good luck!